WaterBrush12/AirNet/docs/README.md

 ## What Exactly is Air Pollution?

+Air pollution is the presence of harmful substances in the atmosphere -- such as particulate matter, gases, or chemichals -- that degrade air quality and pose risks to human health. ecosystems, and the climate.

-Click [here](https://google.com) to see my research on air pollution.
+Click [here](research.md) to see my research on air pollution.

 ## Current Status